FAU-CDI/drupal-legalgen/README.md

 </br>

 ## Customization

-All pages can be generated in English and German.
-To enable generation in another language, add specifications for this language to config and the respective template to the template folder.
+Generates above-mentioned legal statements in English and German.
+To enable generation in another language, add specifications for this language to the config and the respective template to the template folder.

 A limited number of customization options are available (see below).
 </br>